sbb-design-systems/sbb-angular/src/angular/tag/tag.md

 <a sbb-tag-link amount="5" routerLink="/home">Trains</a>
 ```

-Tag links can only receive the active state.
+Tag links are always active.

 ### Accessibility